Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/README.md

   - **Service Timeout** : This indicates that the Service Bus service did not respond to an operation within the expected amount of time.
 This may have been caused by a transient network issue or service problem.
 The Service Bus service may or may not have successfully completed the request; the status is not known.
 It is recommended to attempt to verify the current state and retry if necessary.

-  - **MessageLockLost** : This can occur if the processing takes longer than the lock duration specified at the entity level for a message.
+  - **Message Lock Lost** : This can occur if the processing takes longer than the lock duration specified at the entity level for a message.
 If this error occurs consistently, it may be worth increasing the message lock duration.
 Otherwise, callers can renew the message lock while they are processing the message to ensure that this error doesn't occur.

   - **Messagine Entity Not Found**: A Service Bus resource, such as a queue, topic, or subscription could not be found by the Service Bus service.
 This may indicate that it has been deleted from the service or that there is an issue with the Service Bus service itself.